-- schema A schema for the linked object (see Embed for details on how to specify this schema).
+- schema A schema for the linked object (see :class: Embed for details on how to specify this schema).
 One field of this schema will act as reference to the linked object.

 - field The name of the field to act as reference to the linked object.

-- attr see Field.
+- attr see :class: Field.

+- key see :class: Field.

-- get see Field.
+- get see :class: Field.

-- val see Field.
+- val see :class: Field.

-- kwargs see Embed.
+- kwargs see :class: Embed.